pmukanova/HPImap/README.md

 I wrote another OOP python class named CensusVariables which is inherits from parent class CensusDataProfiles and downloads variables - data dictionary for each year for all the data profiles at ones.

 ### Transform
-Using spark I transformed pandas dataframe to spark's to drop null values.
+I used pandas dataframe to drop null values: __df = df.dropna(axis='columns', how='all')__

 ### Load
 The extracted and cleaned data gets written in Azure blob storages by mounting the folder.

 ## Data Model
+As you can see I used Star Schema and my main table will be housing characteristics.
+Other entities can be easily joined using county id and users can get sophisticated data for the area they looking for.

 ![Census Data Profiles ER Diagram (1)](https://user-images.githubusercontent.com/9127333/147698656-0976b7e1-ada4-4fb2-a902-b104ce58f312.png)